Demystifying Recruitment: #AskARecruiter

 How can I “powder over” details in my work history?

 You can’t.
 And even if you think you can, you still can’t.
 Eventually, the recruiter or the person who hires you will find out.
 In this day and age there shouldn’t be a need to gloss over anything on your resume.
 As humans we are evolving and moving quicker than ever, and as recruiters we are expecting to see less and less “long-serving employees” coming through.
-Be honest, it is important for the person you will potentially be working for to understand your reason for leaving roles – they will need to ascertain whether or not they can provide you with what you need to commit to the long term with them.
+Be honest, it is important for the person you will potentially be working for to understand your reason for leaving roles – they will need to ascertain whether or not they can provide what you need, in order for you to commit to the long term with them.

 If I follow all of these tips, will I be successful?